BTNeandertha1/BTDiablo/README.md

 - 85 Great Marsh
 - 85 Flayer Dungeon (All Levels)
 - 85 Spider Cavern
+- Lower Kurast is DANGEROUS in NIGHTMARE and HELL...
+Like really...

 ### Act 4
 - 84 Outer Steps